Welcome to today's edition of the Rush 24-7 podcast.

 Let me just follow up on that.

-That is why humility or pride was the was the this humility being the contrary virtue to pride.
+That is why humility or pride was humility being the contrary virtue to pride.

-Pride in in the sense of antiquity in the sense of the Judeo-Christian tradition was putting self before service, putting self before community, before family, before the common good.
+Pride, in the sense of antiquity, in the sense of the Judeo-Christian tradition, was putting self before service, putting self before community, before family, before the common good.

-The absence of virtue, the disintegration of virtue is a is the source of our problem and the source of our solution is in people like Andrew who know that service and common good, duty honor country should come before and first.
+The absence of virtue, the disintegration of virtue is the source of our problem, and the source of our solution is in people like Andrew who know that service and common good, duty, honor, country should come before and first.

 These are such good ones.

-They're all dropping their draw dropping dropping their jaws, dropping their not their drawers snerdly, their jaws okay so um we'll talk about politics not just virtue.
+They're all dropping their jaws, dropping their, not their drawers, snerdly, their jaws.

-I just want to make the point that we have a we have a roadmap here to get to what ails us.
+I just wanted to make the point that we have a roadmap here to get to what ails us.

 Speaking of politics, let's go to New Jersey.